scharris/sqljson-query/docs/tutorial.md

 There is however an easy way to reference table and field names from database metadata for use in the "free form" parts of any query specification.
-As an example, let's make the `recordCondition` in our previous query reference the `category_code` field it in database metadata, for safety.
+As an example, let's make the `recordCondition` in our previous query reference the `category_code` field in the database metadata, for safety.

 First we need to add an import near the top of our `query-gen/queries/query-specs.ts` file:
 ```typescript
 import {Schema_drugs as drugs, verifiedFieldNames} from '../dbmd/relations-metadata';
 ```

-This imports metadata about tables and fields, and a function to verify field names against that metadata.
+This imports metadata about tables and fields in a form where table and field names are literal object keys, to make them amenable to the TypeScript compiler's type analysis.
+It also includes a function to conveniently verify field names against this metadata.
-The imported metadata file is always generated just prior to query generation, so it's always available to import as shown above in `query-specs.ts`.
 Let's use it in a new variant of our previous query, which will be our final query.

 ### Final Query
 ```typescript